Ask FundThrough

-Factoring accounts receivables is commonly used by companies who want to improve their cash flow and need quick access to cash.
+Factoring accounts receivables is commonly used by companies who want to improve their cash flow and need quick access to working capital.
 Oftentimes, B2B companies have large customers who require payment terms of 30, 60, or even 90 days or more.
 This puts them in a cash flow crunch if they need to make payroll, pay suppliers, or finance a big project in a short period of time.
-If the business owner has unpaid invoices, a factoring company (like FundThrough) will give them cash for the outstanding invoice, less a fee, way ahead of the payment terms.
+If the business owner has unpaid invoices, a factoring company (like FundThrough) will give them advance cash payment for the outstanding invoice, less a fee, way ahead of the payment terms.
 Then the factoring company will wait for the customer payment, collecting the outstanding balance in line with the original payment terms.
 If you want a more thorough explanation of factoring receivables, see our post, “What Is Invoice Factoring?”

 [Note: FundThrough is seamlessly integrated with QuickBooks so you can pull invoices you want to fund into our platform from your QuickBooks Online account.
 Get started here.]